maizendev/github-actions-notifier/README.md

 - `/addadmin <telegram_id>` - Add a new administrator (Owner only)
 - `/removeadmin <telegram_id>` - Remove an administrator (Owner only)
+- `/userlist` - Show list of all users with their roles (Admin only)

 ## User Roles